 Click here to see archived news stories on my research.

-note: Research in the Holliday lab does not involve experimentation on live animals.
+note: Research in the Cost Lab does not involve experimentation on live animals.
 Specimens of modern animals used in research are salvage specimens, obtained legally from commercial or governmental sources.

 The image shown above on the browser tab is a model of a Grey Parrot skull painted in Microsoft 3D Builder.